rgalanakis/dccautomation/README.rst

 beforehand (we use ``9023`` in the previous examples).
 This also means we can only have one server/application process running.

+You can also set the ``DCCAUTO_INPROC_PORT`` environment variable to set the port (usually before launching the process), instead of hard-coding it to a number.
+Do not pass in a port number, and the environment variable will be read.

 Using a well-known server and one or more clients can be useful when exploring how code works.
 You can open up a GUI session of your application,